bartobri/spring-server/README.md

 Customizing
 -----------

-These applications already use a command-response protocol for heartbeat polling and disconnecting.
-The easiest way to customize these programs to exchange the specific data you want is to build on top of this protocol.
+##### The Command-Response Protocol

+The client and server programs both use a simple command-response protocol to communicate with each other.
+Each communication contains a command and an optional payload.
+Upon receipt of a command on either end, it can be evaluated and a response can be programmed (see 'Programming Command Responses').

+It is expected that the first 4 bytes of any communication to contain the *command*.
+The command denotes the purpose of the communication and tells the recipient what response to take.
+It is up to you to create commands and program the response to them according to the needs of your application.

+If you require more than 4 bytes for the command, that can be changed by editing the following macro in both the server and client source code:

+```
+#define COMMAND_SIZE     4
+```

+To summarize, any communication between the client and server should contain within the first 4 bytes (or as defined by COMMAND_SIZE) a command, followed by an optional payload containing ancillary data of arbitrary length.

+This is the general structure of the communications between these two components.

+##### The Kick-off

+##### Programming Command Responses

 In both the client and server source code there is a block of code labeled 'Evaluate command and respond'.
 This is where you will begin your customizations.

 The first 3 lines of code in this section extract the *command* from the first 4 bytes of the input buffer.

-Both the client and the server expect the first 4 bytes of any communication to contain the *command*.
-The command denotes the purpose of the communication.
-It is up to you to create commands and program the response to them.

-If you need more than 4 bytes for the command, that can be changed by editing the following macro:

-```
-#define COMMAND_SIZE     4
-```

 Once data is received, the *command* is stored in the a character array called `command`.
 Using 'fooo' as an example, you can program a response like so: